brandongrossman/GiphyAPI/ReadMe.md

 Clone the repository in Visual Studio 2022

+In appsettings.json, verify the connection string "DefaultConnection" string is accurate

 In NuGet Packet Manager Console, navigate to ...\GiphyAPI\GiphyAPI

 Run the following commands to update the database